 Chasity Ratliff received her Bachelor's degree from Southeast Missouri State University in Cape Girardeau, MO.
 Her general research interests are related to social learning and social behavior.
 Chasity is currently a Graduate Research Assistant for Dr. Peter-Hagene in the Social Psychology and Law Laboratory, as well as an Associate for Applied Research Consultants.

-Emily Galeza is a 1st year graduate student in the Applied Psychology program.
-She was born and raised in Erie, Pennsylvania.
-Emily earned a B.S. degree at Penn State University, Behrend in Erie, PA, with a major in Psychology and a minor in Sociology.
-She is interested in studying persuasion, how components of a message affect its persuasiveness, and how these details can be applied in the real world.
+Emily Galeza is a graduate student in the Applied Psychology program.
+She was born and raised in Erie, Pennsylvania, and earned her B.S. degree at Penn State University, Behrend.
+Emily is currently a Graduate Research Assistant for Dr. Peter-Hagene in the Social Psychology and Law Laboratory, as well as an Associate for Applied Research Consultants.
+She is interested in studying decision-making in various applied settings, including the legal system.

 Former Lab Members